corpus-core/colibri-stateless/src/chains/eth/threat_model.md

 ### Mitigation

 * **Random Selection**: Sync committee members are selected pseudo-randomly every 256 epochs (\~27 hours), making it statistically improbable for an attacker to consistently control the committee.

-* **Economic Incentives**: Validators have significant ETH staked and face slashing penalties for malicious behavior, deterring attempts to compromise the sync committee.
+* **Economic Incentives**: Validators have significant ETH staked and are disincentivized from misbehavior.
+* **Future Change (EIP-7657)**: Once activated, double-signing in the sync committee becomes slashable, significantly strengthening the crypto-economic security for Colibri and Light Clients alike.

+---

 ## 2. Finality During LightClientUpdates

 ### Description

 LightClientUpdates include both an `attestedHeader` and a `finalityHeader`.
-However, the proof for the `nextSyncCommittee` is based on the `attestedHeader`, which may not be finalized at the time of the update.
-This raises concerns about the reliability of the `nextSyncCommittee` if the `attestedHeader` is later reorged out of the chain.
+The proof for the `nextSyncCommittee` is based on the `attestedHeader`, which may not be finalized at the time of the update.
+This raises concerns about reliability if the `attestedHeader` is later reorged out.

 ### Mitigation

-* **Temporal Stability**: The `nextSyncCommittee` is determined at the start of each sync committee period and remains constant for 256 epochs (\~27 hours), reducing the impact of short-term reorgs.
-[Wiki.js](https://www.inevitableeth.com/home/ethereum/network/consensus/sync-committee)
+* **Temporal Stability**: The `nextSyncCommittee` is fixed per period (\~27 hours), reducing reorg risk.
+* **Finality Proofs**: Finalized headers eventually override optimistically chosen ones.

-* **Economic Deterrents**: Validators are economically disincentivized from signing conflicting states due to the risk of slashing.
-[EIP-3321](https://github.com/ethereum/consensus-specs/issues/3321)
+* **Economic Deterrents**: Validators remain disincentivized from equivocation.

-* **Finality Proofs**: Even in case of an reorg, the resulting pubkeys would not change since they are fixed for the period and so have the same security as a finality header, since the also rely on the BLS Signature of the 512 Validators.
+---

 ## 3. Long Chain Attacks